MicroByre/public-assessments/uiux/README.md

  * We currently produce our design documents in a combination of google docs and markdown+mermaid diagrams.
 Google docs is great for collaboration and markdown along with mermaid and other things can live with the code.
  * We use React, custom javascript, and things like cytoscape.js for user interface development.
  * We use UIkit (see https://getuikit.com) as an HTML widget library for building user interface components
- * All our backend services are build with Python and typically Flask - which includes the "backend for the frontend".
+ * All our backend services are build with Python and Flask - which includes the "backend for the frontend".

 ## What you need to do